-Formula 1 betting - The basicsThere are various factors that should be analysed for Formula 1 betting.
+How to bet on Formula 1 - The basicsThere are various factors that should be analysed when learning how to bet on Formula 1.
 The ability of the drivers and performance of their car might be the most obvious things to look at but, as is the case with golf betting, luck can also play a part.
 In order to gain an edge in F1 betting, bettors should look at historical individual and team performance factors whilst also, when possible, quanitfying the effect luck and other external factors might have.

 Driver position has varying importance depending on the track in question.
 Qualifying on pole at Monza has guaranteed a race win in 83.3% of the last 12 races, compared to the Canadian GP at Montreal where just 33% of drivers on pole went on to win - this highlights just how importance it is to look at a driver's grid position in conjuction with the course results history in Formula 1 betting.